A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 We also compare the learned sub-connectivity matrices governing the dynamics for both $x$ and $y$ coordinates.
-Take the $K=2$ DisRNN and the $K=4$ DisRNN for example, both have two independent groups, but the $K=4$ DisRNN has a higher-than-1 within-group rank (Fig.~\ref{fig:monkey}(b)).
-With disentanglement, the connectivity matrix can also be separated into two groups, one for the $x$ coordinate and one for the $y$ coordinate.
+Take the $K=2$ FacRNN and the $K=4$ FacRNN for example, both have two independent groups, but the $K=4$ FacRNN has a higher-than-1 within-group rank (Fig.~\ref{fig:monkey}(b)).
+With factorization, the connectivity matrix can also be separated into two groups, one for the $x$ coordinate and one for the $y$ coordinate.
 Comparing the sub-connectivities between $K=2$ and $K=4$, they share some similar connections (indicated by the arcs between the stars in Fig.~\ref{fig:monkey}(b)).
-However, the rank-2 sub-connectivities are more expressive, which better support accurate approximation of the corresponding $x$ coordinate and $y$ coordinate latent dynamics. \textit{This enables circuit-level hypotheses, such as one subnetwork supporting horizontal control and another vertical, and reveals how neural populations implement multiple variables through separable low-rank channels rather than a single entangled circuit.} It also explains why ICA-like post hoc separation may fail, since the separation lies in the structured connectivity itself rather than only in latent activity.
+However, the rank-2 sub-connectivities are more expressive, which better support accurate approximation of the corresponding $x$ coordinate and $y$ coordinate latent dynamics. \textit{This enables circuit-level hypotheses, such as one subnetwork supporting horizontal control and another vertical, and reveals how neural populations implement multiple variables through separable low-rank channels rather than a single entangled circuit.} This also helps explain why ICA-like post hoc separation may fail: factorization is coupled with encoder-decoder and connectivity learning during training, whereas a plain lrRNN latent may already be too entangled for a subsequent linear rotation to recover meaningful groups.
 The learned connectivity matrices from all configurations are shown in Fig.~\ref{fig:monkey_conn} in Appendix~\ref{appendix:monkey}.

 At the beginning of this experiment, we hypothesized that the $x$ and $y$ coordinates represent two underlying true latent groups.
 However, the eight directions in this experiment are rotationally symmetric, mathematically.
-This may cause the concern that we can align the disentangled latent groups with respect to an arbitrarily rotated coordinate system (e.g., express the trajectory coordinate under the bases of direction $\frac{\uppi}{4}$ and $\frac{3\uppi}{4}$), instead of the horizontal/vertical one.
-To test this, we align the disentangled latent to the trajectories expressed by various rotated coordinate systems, ranging from $0$ to $\frac{\uppi}{2}$.
-If there is no disentanglement, the alignment score should be similar across different angles due to the rotational symmetry.
+This may cause the concern that we can align the factorized latent groups with respect to an arbitrarily rotated coordinate system (e.g., express the trajectory coordinate under the bases of direction $\frac{\uppi}{4}$ and $\frac{3\uppi}{4}$), instead of the horizontal/vertical one.
+To test this, we align the factorized latent to trajectories expressed in various rotated coordinate systems, ranging from $0$ to $\frac{\uppi}{2}$.
+If there is no factorization, the alignment score should be similar across different angles due to the rotational symmetry.